 “I, uh, gave it away,” I admitted.

 I tell stories that help us all work to be kinder to our families, communities and our broader world.
-I support families being more environmentally and socially sustainable through advice, resources, and encouragement based on solid social science and expertise.
-My science communication builds knowledge of and wonder for our natural world and appreciation for those who seek to understand it.
+My science communication builds knowledge of and wonder for our natural world and appreciation for the scientists who seek to understand it.
+My sustainability and parenting writing helps support families being more environmentally and socially sustainable through advice, resources, and encouragement based on solid social science and expertise.

 “He’s so smart!” said the man sitting next me on the plane, referring to my older son.
 “I can tell by the questions he’s asking.”